zed-industries/zed/docs/src/languages/gdscript.md

 ## Usage

-When GoDot is running, the GDScript extension will connect to the language server provided by the GoDot runtime and will provide `jump to definition`, hover states when you hold cmd and other language server features.
+When Godot is running, the GDScript extension will connect to the language server provided by the Godot runtime and will provide `jump to definition`, hover states when you hold cmd and other language server features.

 > Note: If Zed is already running with an existing workspace, spawning from Godot will fail.
 Quit Zed and it should work again.